Bernie Sanders Roasted On Twitter As #MyBernieStory Trend Gets Hijacked

 — Bernie Sanders (@BernieSanders) August 12, 2019

-Still, despite the seeming hijack from those who weren’t fans of the progressive candidate, the trending hashtag also had many positive comments about Sanders and his candidacy for president.
+Despite the negative comments from critics, the trending hashtag also had many positive comments about Sanders and his candidacy for president.

-One user shared a video listing reasons that explained why she was a fan of the presidential hopeful.
+One user shared a video that listed reasons why she was a fan of the presidential hopeful.
 She spoke about her experience with the U.S. health care industry, which Sanders has pledged to reform by introducing Medicare for All.

-Another user said because he was gay, poor, and was a type one diabetic that he supported Sanders, and he said he believed Sanders had been fighting for him before he was even born.
+Another user said that because he is gay, poor, and a Type 1 diabetic that he supported Sanders, saying he believed Sanders has been fighting for him since before he was even born.

 Others said that Sanders was their candidate of choice because of his “comprehensive” education reform plan.
 According to CNN, Sanders rolled out an education reform policy in May of this year.
-The 10-point proposal would eliminate for-profit charter schools and would create a national base salary for teachers, per CNN.
+The 10-point proposal would eliminate for-profit charter schools and would create a national base salary for teachers.

-Currently, according to RealClearPolitics, Sanders, who serves in the U.S. Senate as an Independent, polls third place behind former Vice President Joe Biden and Massachusetts Sen. Elizabeth Warren in the crowded 2020 Democratic Primary race for president.
+Sanders, who serves in the U.S. Senate as an Independent, currently polls third place behind former Vice President Joe Biden and Massachusetts Sen. Elizabeth Warren in the crowded 2020 Democratic Primary race for president, according to RealClearPolitics.